World leaders focus on how to punish Russia over Ukraine

 The global condemnation came amid rising skirmishes in the eastern regions of Ukraine that Western powers believe Russia could use as a pretext for an attack on the Europe-facing democracy that has defied Moscow’s attempts to pull it back into its orbit.

-“We are concerned that this is a calculated act by President Putin to create a pretext for invasion, which would be a clear act of aggression.
-We again call for urgent diplomatic efforts to find a peaceful resolution,” Mahuta said in a statement.

-Those on a saddle between Russia and the West were in an uncomfortable position.

-NATO-member Turkey, which has close relations to both Ukraine and Russia, criticized Moscow’s decision to recognize the independence of the regions in eastern Ukraine.
+NATO member Turkey, which has close relations with both Ukraine and Russia, criticized Moscow’s decision to recognize the independence of the regions in eastern Ukraine.

 “We consider this decision by Russia as being unacceptable,” Turkish President Recep Tayyip Erdogan said.
 “We reiterate our calls to the parties to respect common sense and international law.”